-- Create faith pathways which provide opportunity for redemption in Christ that results in a personal transformation that will be:
+- Create faith pathways which provide opportunity for people to explore faith in a relevant and relational way.

 The creation of more expressions of corps faith life is not the measure of success.
 Success is the people of God walking alongside people from the community in mutual relationship, having Jesus conversations.

 A Gathered Worshipping Community (GWC) is a Faith Expression of corps life.

 Where GWCs meet: The WHERE is not critical.